 - the request for replacement is not made timely; or

-The report of the loss may be made by telephone, mail, or in person; however an adult member of the household or an Authorized Representative must sign the IM-110 Replacement Request form before processing.
+The report of the loss may be made by telephone, fax, mail, online at the FSD Upload Portal or in person; however, an adult member of the household or an Authorized Representative must sign the Replacement Request (IM-110) form before processing.

 Before issuing a replacement benefit, check the household’s payment history in the eligibility system for a replacement issuance to avoid duplicate issuance.
 If a replacement has been issued to the household, a second request may be made if the household has discovered an additional loss exceeding the original request.

-If the household has completed more than one request contact the household to determine the total amount of the loss.
+If the household has completed more than one request, contact the household to determine the total amount of the loss.
 If two replacement requests are made for the same loss, deny the second request.
-Notify the household of each decision by sending an IM-112 Action Taken on Your SNAP Case.
+Notify the household of each decision by sending an Action Taken on Your SNAP Case (IM-112).

-Replacement issuances must be provided to households within ten days of reporting the loss or within two days of receiving the completed and signed IM-110 Replacement Request, whichever date is later.
+Replacement issuances must be provided to households within ten days of reporting the loss or within two days of receiving the completed and signed Replacement Request (IM-110), whichever date is later.

 Replacements are limited to two replacements in six months for SNAP benefits lost from an EBT account.
 There is no limit on the number of replacements for loss of food purchased with SNAP benefits which was destroyed in a household misfortune.